Cyclone Wasa–Arthur

-Tourists on the island of Bora Bora were evacuated to a local church, after Wasa–Arthur had swept high seas into tourist bungalows.
+Tourists on Bora Bora were evacuated to a local church, after WasaArthur had swept high seas into tourist bungalows.
 Overall the system caused an estimated US$60 million in damage within French Polynesia, with the majority of the damage done between 9 and 12 December.
-The system destroyed or damaged several homes, a variety of crops and damaged several public buildings, hotels, roads and power installations, with the worst affected islands being Bora Bora and Tubuai.
-On Rurutu island, Moerai harbour was destroyed by a cyclonic swell generated by the system, while the local school and police station were destroyed by high waves.
-Two people were killed after torrential rainfall from the system caused a mudslide on the island of Moorea, during a night of torrential rain the day after Wasa had made its closest approach to the island.
-The French Government incurred costs of about FF68 million including FF53 million for the efforts of the French Military.
-The French Polynesian Government subsequently borrowed FF55 million and built up a fund from local banks of about FF1.5 billion, to help with the reconstruction.
-The name Wasa was later retired, from the list of tropical cyclone names by the World Meteorological Organization.
+The cyclone destroyed and damaged several homes; a variety of crops; and damaged several public buildings, hotels, roads and power installations.
+On Rurutu, Moerai's harbour was destroyed by a cyclonic swell from the system, while the local school and police station were destroyed by high waves.
+Two people were killed when torrential rainfall from the cyclone caused a mudslide in Moorea, the day after Wasa had made its closest approach to the island.
+The Government of France incurred costs of about FF68 million including FF53 million for the efforts of the French military.
+The Government of French Polynesia subsequently borrowed FF55 million and built up a fund from local banks of about FF1.5 billion, to help with the reconstruction.
+The name Wasa was later retired from the South Pacific basin's lists of tropical cyclone names by the World Meteorological Organization.